Skip to content

 swarmlord list

-List all deployed agents.
+List all deployed agents, triggers, and schedules.

 bash